girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - Use cross-Region Read Replicas
    - Enable the automated backup feature of Amazon RDS in a multi-AZ deployment that creates backups across multiple Regions
  - Failover is automatically handled by Amazon RDS so that you can resume database operations as quickly as possible without administrative intervention.
 When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
 Multi-AZ means the URL is the same, the failover is automated, and the CNAME will automatically be updated to point to the standby database.
+ - Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when Amazon RDS provisions the instance.
+These certificates are signed by a certificate authority.
+The SSL certificate includes the DB instance endpoint as the Common Name (CN) for the SSL certificate to guard against spoofing attacks.
+You can download a root certificate from AWS that works for all Regions or you can download Region-specific intermediate certificates.

 **Aurora**
  - For Amazon Aurora, each Read Replica is associated with a priority tier (0-15).